servantrealestate/Isidore/readme.md

-# Isidore
+# PullAllProps

 An app to store property data and store in a database.
-Named after Isidore the Farmer, the patron saint of land.
+St. Isidore the Farmer, the patron saint of land, pray for us.

 ## Project structure